Toxic Family Members: How can You Defend Yourself From Them?

-We all have someone in the family like this, a family member that only think of themselves; they’re manipulative and play with our emotions.
-It’s a complicated issue because these people have close ties to us, but what can we do to defend ourselves?
+We all have toxic family members, relatives that only think of themselves; they’re manipulative and play with our emotions.
+It’s a complicated issue because these people have close ties to us, but what can we do to defend ourselves against them?

-Experts tell us that having toxic family members in our personal circle can seriously affect our quality of life.
-If we have a friend who is selfish and manipulative, for example, we can always end the friendship and make new friends to provide balance and integrity.
+Experts say that having toxic family members in our personal circle can seriously affect our quality of life.
+If we have a friend who is selfish and manipulative, for example, we can always end the friendship and make new friends to bring balance and integrity back into our life.
 But what happens when the manipulative person is our own mother, brother or even spouse?
-It’s not easy and we understand.
+It’s not easy and we understand that.

-An example of this is parents who do not allow their children to choose their partners freely, those who criticize friendships and relationships.
-We all make mistakes, but what do we do when someone like your brother or sister brings something up or throws something in your face to hurt you?
-How do we act?
-We’ll give you the answers.
+An example of this is parents who don’t allow their children to choose their partners freely and criticize their friendships and relationships.
+We all make mistakes; but what do you do when someone like your brother or sister brings something up or throws something in your face to hurt you?
+How do you act?
+We’ll give you some suggestions.

 2. Learn to be assertive without being condescending